The approach to the “marketplace” business model

 Published by

-One response to “The approach to the “marketplace” business model”
+One thought on “The approach to the “marketplace” business model”

 1. Avishek, Jason seems to have hit at the right spot, interestingly we are following the same approach and it had worked…first two things – convincing buyers-getting inventory and second step by step automation.
 Now the bigger challenge we face is creating a pull factor in the first place so that people come searching for you…